iemafzalhassan/Git_for_DevOps/README.md

 # Git For DevOps

-This repository is for understanding Git Concepts for DevOps
+This repository is for understanding Git Concepts for DevOps.